 1. The name and complete address of the doctor to whom VCAP may send a Health Care Practitioner Certification of Services Form to verify the homecare/replacement services.
-(Must be a physician, psychiatrist, or psychologist.)
+Certification can be accepted from a medical doctor, psychiatrist, psychologist, physician assistant, certified registered nurse practitioner, or dentist.
+VCAP will accept verification from additional individuals who are clinicians and can verify disability, to include: nurse practitioner, clinical social worker, certified nurse-midwife, or psychoanalyst.